Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 • Recommend actions

-• Support human judgment instead of replacing it
+• Support human judgment rather than replace it

 2. Why Traditional HR Decisions Are No Longer Enough